 Spanish is not only our language, it’s how we express our love for each other.

-My four-year-old is still “color blind,” but Yuvasi knows she’s different.
+My four-year-old daughter, Yuvasi, knows she’s different.
 She speaks two languages, Spanish at home and English when we step outside the door, although there are precious moments when she gets to use her Spanish with other bilingual kids and parents, as well as with people who want to practice the few phrases they learned in high school.

 My daughter knows being bilingual is super special, and she’ll tell you so.
 We have taught her she’s special to be able to speak two languages, and that mom and dad understand four or five.
 It is our way of trying desperately to ingrain our ancestors’ language in her identity because, for our Latino family, language is everything.
 It’s more important than our arroz con pollo, and that’s saying a lot!